Breads (Yeast) - Loaves

 METHOD:

-2. Cling film and place in the fridge for at least 4 hours or overnight.
+- Cling film and leave on the counter for at least 4 hours or overnight in the fridge.
+I prepared the night before.

 GENERAL NOTES: